 What is a functional resume?

-A functional resume is a resume format that focuses more on your professional skills rather than each job you held and when you held that job.
+A functional resume is a common resume format that focuses broadly on your professional skills, rather than each job you held and when you held that job.
+It’s sometimes referred to as a skills-based resume.

 The biggest difference between a functional resume and the standard chronological resume is that a functional resume groups your experience under skill categories instead of job titles.
 Under each skill category, bullet points are used to highlight examples of your skills, and those examples can come from both work and life experiences.